keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

 More logs were added, and particularly useful is the actual raw value in the field when the problematic step took too long.
 I ran the adhoc profiling code again on the poisonous raw value, and indeed it took so very long on Ruby 3.2, even with the fix, even back in ruby 3.1.
 All 3 cases took more than 90s.
-Profiled code behave differently from production code :thinking:
+Profiled code behave differently from production code 🤔.

 Maybe we didn't JIT enough?
 I considered switching to TruffleRuby for the ultimate JIT'ing.
 I almost threw in the tower here and decided to go to sleep.